andyeske/How-to-CAD-Almost-Anything/README.md

 * Coloring parts and changing material properties.

 **Session Activity:** Using the tools learned on Session 1, we’ll design a variety of items, including:
-*	A cake
+*	A cake.
-*	An iPhone 6 (give it a shot just by looking at a picture online)
+*	An iPhone 6 (give it a shot just by looking at a [picture](https://cdsassets.apple.com/live/SZLF0YNV/images/sp/111940_SP705-iphone_6-mul.png) online).
-*	A pencil (using an engineering drawing)
+*	A pencil (using an engineering drawing).

 **To do (optional):** Create a presentation (Powerpoint/Google Slides) and title it “Projects Portfolio”.
-There, add 3 slides, one for each designed item, with pictures and a short description of the Solidworks skills employed to during the design process.
+There, add 3 slides, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.

 **Session Recordings:** https://www.youtube.com/watch?v=XCfxQDCIZr0.